 Definitions of unusual vocabulary words are at the bottom of the page where the word first appears.
 Other vocabulary words, italicized within the text, are included in a glossary, in vocabulary banks, and in exercises.

-At the end of each literary work, there are a number of activities to be completed, and this is where lessons expand further into composition and other language arts skills.
-These activities include sections titled Check Quiz (comprehension questions), Literary Critique (literary analysis questions), Writing Workshop (many different writing assignments), Journal Workshop (personal reflections students write in their journal), and Vocabulary Bank (a list of all vocabulary word from the story).
+At the end of each literary work, there are a number of activities to be completed.
+This is where lessons expand further into composition and other language arts skills.
+These activities include sections titled Check Quiz (comprehension questions), Literary Critique (literary analysis questions), Writing Workshop (many different writing assignments), Journal Workshop (personal reflections that students write in their journal), and Vocabulary Bank (a list of all vocabulary word from the story).
 Other activities that appear only sporadically in this section are Language Arts Workshop (unique activities for an area of language arts), Vocabulary Workshop (exercises for vocabulary words), Oral Interpretation (opportunities for public speaking, dramatic reading, or recitation) and Additional Enrichment (usually research and reports).
-Lengthy literary works used in these courses have one or more of these activities at a number of points rather than only at the end.
+The lengthier literary works used in these courses have one or more of these activities at a number of points rather than only at the end.

-All of these additional resources contribute substantially to the size of the textbooks.
-They range from almost 900 pages to over 1100 pages each.
+All of these additional resources contribute substantially to the size of the textbooks which range from about 900 to 1100 pages each.

 Students are expected to maintain a reader-response journal, and this is described thoroughly at the front of each teacher’s edition.
-Students are to write their thoughts, feelings, reactions, and questions to the assigned reading material.
-Journal notes might provide ideas for future writing assignments.
+Students are to write their thoughts, feelings, reactions, and questions regarding the assigned reading material.
+Journal notes might also provide ideas for future writing assignments.

 Details regarding each course follow.

 The Explorer Level draws from both British and American literature, and most of the literary works are from the last few centuries.
-Students will read the entire novel Around the World in Eighty Days which is included within the textbook.
+Students will read the slightly abridged novel Around the World in Eighty Days which is included within the textbook.
 Examples of some of the other literary works are “The Adventure of the Speckled Band” by Sir Arthur Conan Doyle, “The Stub Book” by Pedro Antonio de Alarcón, “The Fifty-First Dragon” by Heywood Broun, “O Captain!
-My Captain!” by Walt Whitman, excerpts from The Story of My Life by Hellen Keller, John F. Kennedy's “Inaugural Address,” a study of excerpts from Shakespeare’s works, and The Patchwork Quilt by Rachel Lyman Field.
+My Captain!” by Walt Whitman, excerpts from The Story of My Life by Hellen Keller, John F. Kennedy's inaugural "Ask Not" address, a study of excerpts from Shakespeare’s works, and The Patchwork Quilt by Rachel Lyman Field.

 The handbooks section for this level adds a 15-page Handbook of Dictionary Use that includes exercises to be completed outside the textbook.

-The handbooks section adds lessons on close reading of a short story, a poem, and an essay.
-It also covers how to answer examination questions on exams other than the Regents Exam.
+The handbooks section for this level adds lessons on the close reading of a short story, a poem, and an essay.
+This section also teaches how to answer examination questions.

-Extra handbook resources are a Handbook of Vocabulary Enrichment with exercises and a Basic Manual of Style.
+The extra handbook resources for this level are a Handbook of Vocabulary Enrichment with exercises and a Basic Manual of Style.

 These courses are outstanding for a number of reasons.
 The excellent literary selections in the Implications of Literature series include many truly great authors and significant literary works.
 While many literary works are from past centuries, others are much more current.
 The numerous writing activities and vocabulary work flesh out the courses so that they provide complete language arts courses for each year of high school.
-The inclusion of grammar exercises in a handbook at the back of the book allows the flexibility to use only as much of those as is useful.
-Thought-provoking questions and assignments help students grasp the influence that literature can have upon culture.
-While the courses are secular, teachers can expand the discussion into moral and religious realms if they wish.
+And very importantly, the thought-provoking questions and assignments help students grasp the influence that literature can have upon culture.